CodesOfRishi/smartcd/README.md

 ## Description

-A `cd` command with improved usability features for the user.
+A `cd` command with improved usability features to quickly navigate your Linux filesystem.

 ## Features